 A poem I wrote after re-discovering an old childhood photo, which I titled 'Flash', has just been published on the online poetry website, Molly Bloom.
 Thanks so much to editor Aidan Semmens for accepting my work.

-I'm thrilled to have three of my poems accepted by Sarah Law, editor of the exciting new online poetry website Amethyst Review; in which you will find 'New writing Engaging with the Sacred'.
+I'm thrilled to have three of my poems accepted by Sarah Law, editor of the exciting new online poetry website Amethyst Review, a welcome new poetry magazine looking for 'New writing Engaging with the Sacred'.

 Grove is one of a sequence of poems I'm writing at the moment inspired by the midDevon landscape where I grew up and in particular the area's links with what historians are now calling Devon's 'Sacred Grove'.
 There are a number of books and websites which discuss this; I found Roger Deakn's Wildwood especially thought provoking, after reading the chapter about the discovery of the local wood henge (See Wildwood).